-A field evaluation was conducted from October 29th, 2015 to November 5th, 2015 of the potential delivery and construction vehicle haul routes to and within the project area.
+Section 3.0 and Appendix F of the Transportation Study details a field evaluation of the potential delivery and construction vehicle haul routes to and within the Project area that was conducted from October 29, 2015 to November 5, 2015.
 The condition of the roads were evaluated by visual inspection and rated with a very good (new)/good/fair/poor designation.
 The visual pavement condition ratings were based on the criteria from the NYSDOT 2014 Pavement Report, under the section "Pavement Condition Measures" on page 4.
-Any roadside features, bridge and roadway horizontal/vertical restrictions, bridge/culvert locations, hazardous roadway areas and possible restricted intersection radii locations were also included in the evaluation.
+Additionally, any roadside features, bridge and roadway horizontal/vertical restrictions, bridge/culvert locations, hazardous roadway areas and possible restricted radii locations were also included in the evaluation.

-Generally, State Route 60, between I-90 to I-86, provides 12 foot lanes with shoulders that vary in width from 6 feet to 10 feet.
-The roadway terrain is considered rolling, with some flat areas amongst the northern portion of the segment.
-It will be determined during the Special Haul Permit process whether this state highway is adequate to handle traffic loads required for the project's construction operations.
+State Route 60 between I-90 and I-86 generally provides 12 foot lanes with shoulders that vary from 6 to 10 feet in width.
+This section of road covers rolling to flat terrain, and it has been determined that this state highway is adequate to handle traffic loads required for Facility construction operations.

-County roads CR 64, CR 66, CR 72, CR 75, CR 77 and CR 85 have travel lanes that vary from 9 feet to 11 feet and shoulders with varied widths from 3 feet to 8 feet.
-The roadway terrain is considered mostly rolling with some roads having roadside hazards such as steep banks, unprotected areas at culverts, falling rock areas, non-standard guide rail, trees close to the roadway, low tree branches, and low speed curves as well as various restrictions.
-Numerous requests for information (email and verbal) on the county roads, bridges and culverts were sent to the Chautauqua County Engineer.
-The county responded on 12/17/2015 by providing information on posted bridges, posted roads and other roadway information including traffic volumes, pavement thicknesses, widths, utilities, construction history, etc., but no condition information for any bridges or culverts.
+With respect to County roads, CR 64, CR 66, CR 72, CR 75, CR 77, and CR 85, all have travel lanes that vary from 9 to 11 feet and shoulders that vary from 3 to 8 feet in width.
+These roads cover mostly rolling terrain with some roads having roadside hazards such as steep banks, unprotected areas at culverts, falling rock areas, non-standard guide rail, trees close to the roadway, low tree branches, and low speed curves as well as various restrictions.
+Numerous requests for information (e-mail and verbal) pertaining to these roads have been sent to the Chautauqua County Engineer.
+The county responded on December 17, 2015 by providing information on posted bridges, posted roads and other roadway information including traffic volumes, pavement thicknesses, widths, utilities, construction history, etc., but no condition information for any bridges or culverts.
 Pavement thicknesses range from 3.5 inches (portion of CR 85) to 19.5 inches (portion of CR 66, Sinclair Drive), including asphalt and concrete layers.

-The various town roads along the evaluation routes had roadway surfaces that were either asphalt, oil & stone or gravel.
-The travel lane widths ranged from 8 feet to 10 feet with a few roads showing only a 12 foot single lane.
-The shoulder widths vary from 3 feet to 6 feet along these roads.
-The terrain for these roads are considered rolling to mountainous with a few areas considered being flat.
-There are numerous roads with roadside hazards that are similar to the county roads along with low speed curves and various restrictions.
-Several conversations with the Town Highway Supervisors have indicated that their paved town highways have thin asphalt over their sub base material.
-On average an existing oil and stone road may have a 3 inch or less asphalt thickness over gravel while an asphalt road may have a thickness of 3" to 5" of asphalt over gravel subbase.
-The Town Supervisors have also mentioned that some of their gravel roads are in bad shape, the evaluation confirms this with some areas showing potholes, erosion and loss of gravel material.
-The town roads are 20 feet in width or less, have very little pavement built up or they are gravel and are most likely to require some sort of stabilization to support the vehicle loads during construction.
-Additional conversations with the Town Highway Supervisors have confirmed that there is no documented information on the conditions of town road culverts and all bridges on town roads are under the jurisdiction of the county.
+With respect to local town roads, the various town roads along the evaluation routes have roadway surfaces comprised of either asphalt, oil and stone, or gravel.
+The travel lane widths range from 8 to 10 feet, with some roads consisting of only a 12 foot single lane.
+Shoulder widths vary from 3 to 6 feet along these roads.
+The terrain covered by these roads include rolling, mountainous, and flat.
+There are numerous roads with roadside hazards, low speed curves, and various other restrictions.
+Multiple conversations with the respective Town Highway Supervisors have indicated that paved roads within these Towns consist of a thin layer of asphalt over their sub base material.
+Generally, existing oil and stone roads may have at least a 3 inch or less asphalt layer over gravel, while an asphalt road may have a thickness of 3 to 5 inches of asphalt over a gravel subbase.
+Multiple Town supervisors have also noted that some of the gravel roads are in bad shape, which has been confirmed by the Transportation Study.
+Multiple areas with potholes, erosion, and loss of gravel material have been identified within the vicinity of the Facility.
+In general, the town roads evaluated by the study are 20 feet or less in width, consist of thin pavement or gravel, and most likely will require some sort of stabilization to support the vehicle loads during construction.
+Additional conversations with the town representatives have confirmed that there is no documented information on the conditions of town road culverts and all bridges on town roads are under the jurisdiction of the county.